orey/papers/docs/articles/safe.md

 ## Reminder: The core dimensions of IT project management

 In order to be able to discuss about the problems caused by SAFe, we need to make a little background on the basics of IT project management.
+Note that we are talking about project management, and not software maintenance.

 An IT project has 3 main characteristics: